Contemporary Russian Politics

 The EU in Turmoil

 The unit examines both internal and external contexts of European Integration.
-It is aimed to answer the following questions: what is the EU?
-How the decisions are made?
+It aims to to answer the following questions: What is the EU?
+How are the decisions made?
 What are the consequences of these decisions for the future development of European integration?
-What are the main internal and external policies of the EU?
-Among other things the unit examines the EU's response to such issues as global terrorism, climate change, financial crisis, immigration etc.
+And what are the main internal and external policies of the EU?
+Among other things, the unit examines the EU's response to such issues as global terrorism, climate change, financial crisis and immigration.

 Contemporary Politics in the Middle East and North Africa

-Political legacies of colonialism in the Middle East and North Africa, the concept of `Unity' and `Diversity' in Islam, political Islam and its influence in current politics, relations between the Islamic World and the West, in particular in relation to recent conflicts, enabling students to consider significant issues about unity and diversity, whilst gaining knowledge of major current events, and learning how to assess their validity.
+This unit looks at political legacies of colonialism in the Middle East and North Africa, the concept of 'Unity' and 'Diversity' in Islam, political Islam and its influence in current politics, and relations between the Islamic World and the West, in particular with regards to recent conflicts.
+This unit enables you to consider significant issues about unity and diversity, whilst gaining knowledge of major current events, and learning how to assess their validity.

 The US and The Middle East